tgstation/tgstation/.github/CONTRIBUTING.md

 ## Banned content
 Do not add any of the following in a Pull Request or risk getting the PR closed:
-* National Socialist Party of Germany content, National Socialist Party of Germany related content, or National Socialist Party of Germany references
+* National Socialist Party of Germany content, National Socialist Party of Germany related content, or National Socialist Party of Germany references.
 * Code adding, removing, or updating the availability of alien races/species/human mutants without prior approval.
 Pull requests attempting to add or remove features from said races/species/mutants require prior approval as well.
+* NSFW or fetish content, in whole or in part without prior approval - this is not an ERP or fetish-focused server.
+* NSFL content, including extreme gore or NSFW depictions of non-anthropomorphic animals - it should be obvious why these are major no-nos.
 * Code which violates GitHub's [terms of service](https://github.com/site/terms).

 Just because something isn't on this list doesn't mean that it's acceptable.
 Use common sense above all else.